NeuroTech-Leuven/TheMindWitcher/src/Modding/README.md

 The playable character Geralt can execute 'signs' as magical action and so the game also suits the extra requirement.
 Moreover, 'The Witcher 3' is a well-known, highly awarded game with lots of online support if anyone would need it.

 ## Virtual keyboard to control the game
 To execute in-game actions, virtual keyboard presses are used.
-This is done with Python using the [keyboard package](https://pypi.org/project/keyboard/).
-It features hotkey support (e.g. Ctrl+V) and "maps keys as they actually are in your layout, with full internationalization support".
+This is done in Python using the [keyboard package](https://pypi.org/project/keyboard/).
+It features hotkey support (e.g., Ctrl+V) and "maps keys as they actually are in your layout, with full internationalization support".
 This is important to support different keyboard layouts.
 As Neurotech Leuven is located in Belgium, we support AZERTY keyboards next to the internationally accepted QWERTY.
 An alternative to this Python package is [pynput](https://pypi.org/project/pynput/), but they have no clear features mentioned so the keyboard package is favored.

 There are two points of attention:
 1. __Focus__:The game tab must be in focus as to receive the keyboard presses.